In order to receive the latest updates and other important information, be sure that you join

 /setnetwork <network>

-network is either milkyway or pegasus .
-If none is provided to /lookup , it uses the network set by /setnetwork .
+If none is provided to /lookup, it uses the network set by /setnetwork.

-By default, it uses milkyway .
+By default, it uses milkyway.

 /clear simply clears the display.
 Changing the display prim names (1-7) may break it.